TangMartin/mode/README.md

 ## Devpost

+##Instructions
+1. cd into mode/frontend
+2. yarn
+3. yarn start
+4. You are good to go!

 ## Inspiration
-To build a economically, and environmentally competent solution to combat the growing industry of fast fashion.
+To build an economically, and environmentally competent solution to combat the growing industry of fast fashion.

 ## What it does